Emergency Animal Disease

 - Foot-and-mouth disease (FMD) vaccine management puts agreements and processes in place to ensure that Australia has access to FMD vaccines in the event of an outbreak.

-- The FMD Risk Management project aims to strengthen preparedness for an EAD outbreak, and facilitate an earlier return to trade for Australia following control of the EAD, using FMD as a model.
+- The FMD Ready Project aims to strengthen preparedness for an EAD outbreak, and facilitate an earlier return to trade for Australia following control of the EAD, using FMD as a model.
 This project will combine the expertise of research partners from several disciplines, working closely with animal industries to deliver approaches to enhance EAD preparedness and response in Australia.

 - The anthrax vaccine bank provides a reservoir of vaccine for use locally and provides for a sudden increase in demand should a medium-to-large anthrax outbreak occur